Let’s Talk Reparations – Livestreamed (November 9th, 2021, 6:30 – 8pm EST)

 YPAs Event Planning Committee, Chair

 Founder, Young Performing Artists, Inc.

 Do you have a question?

 If you have a question for one of our panelists, be sure to submit it prior to the event, using the form below.
-We can’t guarantee your question will be presented during the live event, but we will do our best to address all questions.
+We will do our best to address all questions.